slackhq/circuit/docs/tutorial.md

 ## Adding navigation to our app

 An architecture isn't complete without navigation.
-Circuit provides a simple navigation API that's focused around a simple `BackStack` that is navigated via a `Navigator` interface.
-In most cases, you can use the built-in `SaveableBackStack` implementation, which is saved and restored in accordance with whatever the platform's `rememberSaveable` implementation is.
+Circuit provides a simple navigation API that's focused around a simple `BackStack` ([docs](https://slackhq.github.io/circuit/api/0.x/backstack/com.slack.circuit.backstack/-back-stack/index.html)) that is navigated via a `Navigator` interface ([docs]()).
+In most cases, you can use the built-in `SaveableBackStack` implementation ([docs](https://slackhq.github.io/circuit/api/0.x/backstack/com.slack.circuit.backstack/-saveable-back-stack/index.html)), which is saved and restored in accordance with whatever the platform's `rememberSaveable` implementation is.

 === "main.kt"
     ```kotlin